lisajamhoury/simple-peer-wrapper/README.md

 # Usage

-## Basic four steps to get up and running with simple-peer-wrapper
+## Four steps to get up and running with simple-peer-wrapper

 ### 1. Add simple-peer-wrapper to your project

-You must first include this package in your client side code.
+You must first include this package in your client-side code.
 You can do this one of two ways.

 Option 1: Install the package using npm or your favorite package manager.
 Then require the package in your app.